- Ch.1: Choose Your Hosting Provider

-As you can see, we’ve stuck with the simple yet straightforward design approach that you can do too with the help of WooCommerce and Storefront.
-No need for extra plugins and extensions, and we’ll show you how.
+As you can see, we’ve stuck with the simple yet straightforward design approach that you can do too, with the help of WooCommerce and Storefront.
+So there is no need for extra plugins and extensions, and we’ll show you how.

 Here are the essential homepage elements that every homepage needs to have.

 As it has been pointed out, we have a logo, a primary menu consisting of product categories such as Holiday Season Soaps, Scented Soaps, Fragrance-Free Soaps, a secondary menu made out of Home, Cart, My Account, Shop, About us, and Wishlist, a search bar, a shopping cart and lastly, some social media icons.

 First off, head over to the website from your WordPress Dashboard.
 See the screenshot below.

 Hit Visit Site or Visit Store, both of them will take you to the same place.

 Once there, this is what you will see:

 On the left, you have the Customizer, which will allow you to make changes to your page, add or remove any text, change the typography and background color, and the background image.

 Also, if you want to erase some items, such as the second search bar in the screenshot below, make sure you are on the store’s page, then head over to Customize, click on the little pencil icon, and you will see an editing panel, such as this one:

 Hit the three tiny vertical dots, then click Remove block.